 The next chapter in Drift's "Price Action Concepts 101" series focuses on Market Structure Breaks.
 This comprehensive series equips aspiring price action traders with essential concepts to help integrate these strategies into their trading.
 As the third installment in this series, this follows the previously covered topics of Fair Value Gaps and OrderBlocks, available in Drift's advanced learn section here.
-To fully grasp the content of this article, we recommend revisiting the previously covered concepts as we will be integrating them into this lesson.
+To fully grasp the content of this article, it is recommended to revisit the previously covered concepts as some of them will be integrated into this lesson.

 Lesson 3: Market Structure